16-19 TUITION FUND STATEMENT

 - Run 1 to 1 or small group sessions in addition to the existing timetabled hours, where appropriate and beneficial to the learner.

-- Run additional vocational skills development programmes in and and out of term time.
+- Run additional vocational skills development programmes in and out of term time.

 - Support will be offered and provided based on the individual needs of each student.